Rai people: Death ritual

 If a pregnant woman dies, her lower abdomen is bisected with a bamboo knife and the child is removed from her body.
 The mother and the child are buried at different burial sites according to the ritual of unnatural death.
 The pollution and purification ritual is completed on the same day.
 In the case of natural death, complete funeral rite is observed; and pollution and purification rituals are strictly followed. among Rai community a salt eating and oil drinking ceremony is performed three days after the death.
-On the ninth and tenth days, a Shaman performs a merit making ceremony for the deceased.
+On the ninth and tenth days, a Mangpa(Shaman) performs a merit making ceremony for the deceased.
 This ritual is done to put the deceased soul to a rest; otherwise, it is believed that the deceased person's spirit will bring harm to the family.